My Life! Teaching in a Korean University

 Test Teach Test Approach-Not my Usual Style

-However, for simple grammar concepts or vocabulary that students have studied before, the test teach test approach could work very well.
+However, for something like relative clauses, the affirmative simple past, or vocabulary that students have studied before, the test teaches test approach could work very well.
 Why teach things that students know already?
-It’s boring, and just not that interesting.
+It’s boring and just not that interesting.

-Recently, I decided to give it a try with “Be” in the past and other regular/irregular past tense verbs, since my university students in Korea should already have a decent grasp of the basics since they’ve been studying English for around 10 years.
-The unit in my book that I was covering was 4 Corners 2, Unit 9.
+Recently, I decided to give it a try with “Be” in the past and other regular/irregular past tense verbs since my university students in Korea should already have a decent grasp of the basics since they’ve been studying English for around 10 years.
+The unit in my book that I was covering was 4 Corners 2, Unit 9 by Jack C. Richards and David Bohlk.

 The “Test”